devtron-labs/devtron/README.md

 ## :bug: Vulnerability Reporting

 We at Devtron take security and our users' trust very seriously.
-If you believe you have found a security issue in Devtron, please responsibly disclose this to us at security@devtron.ai.
+If you believe you have found a security issue, please disclose this to us at <b>security@devtron.ai</b>.

-## :bookmark: License
+# :bookmark: License

-Devtron is available under the [Apache License, Version 2.0](LICENSE)
+Devtron is licensed under [Apache License, Version 2.0](LICENSE)